 1) Neuro-oncology 2) Brain tumors 3) Clinical trials 4) Geriatric oncology 5) Glioblastoma

 Learn more about our clinical trials and the highly specialized care teams that lead them.

-After having worked with brain tumor patients that originated from underprivileged and under-served areas, Dr. Burton’s clinical interests have expanded into determining the various factors that contribute to varying patient responses to therapy, with a specific focus on older populations.
-Utilizing the resources and extensive collaborative opportunities at NIH, Dr. Burton hopes to build a research program focused on determining the best clinical care regimen for brain tumor patients by utilizing both biologic and physiologic differences between patients.
+After working with brain tumor patients from underprivileged and under-served areas, Dr. Burton has expanded his clinical interests to determining the various factors that contribute to varying patient responses to therapy with a specific focus on older populations.
+Utilizing the resources and extensive collaborative opportunities at NIH and within the Neuro-Oncology Branch (NOB), Dr. Burton is building a research program to determine the best clinical care regimen for brain tumor patients by utilizing the biological and physiological differences between patients.

 Failure to complete standard radiation therapy in glioblastoma patients: patterns from a national database with implications for survival and therapeutic decision making in older glioblastoma patients.

 The Impact of Timing of Adjuvant Therapy on Survival for Patients with Glioblastoma: An analysis of the National Cancer Database.

 Survival in elderly patients with glioblastoma in the USA: A comparison of bevacizumab-based and non-bevacizumab-based regimens